 The purpose of a landing page is to attract new customers.
-Any good landing page can act as a lead magnet for new sales and opportunities.
-This shouldn’t be a hard task.
-There are plenty of internet users to target each day.
-According to Forbes, 3.7 billion humans use the internet.
+Any good landing page can act as a lead magnet for new sales and opportunities, and there are plenty of internet users to target each day.
+Forbes, 3.7 billion humans use the internet.
 Over 40,000 Google searches come from these users every SECOND!
 That’s 2.5 billion Google searches a day!
-Many of these searches lead to marketing opportunities if you just understand how to run an inbound marketing campaign for your website.
+Many of these searches lead to marketing opportunities if you understand how to run an inbound marketing campaign for your website.

-It all amounts to producing content that your prospects, potential clients and target market wants and can find.
-In this article, we’re going to go over what inbound and outbound marketing is as well as how to create and use an inbound marketing strategy to the best of your abilities.
+It all comes down to producing content that your prospects, potential clients and target market want and can find.
+In this article, we’re going to go over what exactly inbound and outbound marketing methodology is, as well as how to create and use inbound marketing strategy to the maximize your brand’s reach.

 The Basics of Inbound Marketing

-To do this, you must have a content strategy.
-Within this strategy, you should have posts, graphics, videos, eBooks, and virtually any other form of educational content.
-This content will go on social networks blogs and websites.
+To do this, you must have a content marketing strategy.
+Within this strategy, you should have posts, graphics, whitepapers, videos, case studies, eBooks, and virtually any other form of educational content.
+This content will go on social media, blogs, websites and other marketing channels.
 If your content is interesting, people will begin to follow you and read what you have to say.
 Over time, this relationship can turn into a lead with the exchange of an email and basic information.

-Inbound marketing allows for your content to always exist.
-Though you might have published the post several months ago, that does not stop it from being shared and read now.
-Inbound marketing often gets overlooked because the rewards may not show right away, opposed to outbound marketing which can often produce leads much quicker than inbound marketing initiatives.
+Inbound marketing allows for your content to be perpetually relevant.
+Though you might have published a post several months ago, that does not stop it from being shared and read now.
+Inbound marketing often gets overlooked because the rewards may not show right away, as opposed to outbound marketing which can often produce leads much quicker than inbound marketing initiatives.
 However, overtime inbound marketing is guaranteed to be more cost-effective than outbound marketing.

-In the long run, these inbound campaigns can not only show long-term results but new leads right away as your following grows.
+In the long run, inbound campaigns show long-term results and develop new leads right away as your following grows.
 Long term marketing strategies such as blog plans can find you, new clients, improve ROI, and even improve your organic search results!
 All you need to do is learn the basics of inbound marketing.

-Now it’s time to investigate exactly how to reap all these rewards for yourself by looking at how to run an inbound marketing campaign.
-Our seven-step guide will help you to understand the purpose of a landing page and create the best inbound marketing campaign possible.
-As you read through each step, make sure to take time to think on your customer and what they desire.
+Let’s investigate how to reap all these rewards for your brand by looking at how to run an inbound marketing campaign.
+Our seven-step guide will help you to understand the purpose of a landing page, and help you create a successful inbound marketing campaign.
+As you read through each step, make sure to take time to think about your customer and what they desire.

 1. Craft Messaging that Solves Your Customer's Problem

-Step one is knowing and understanding why you are creating the campaign in the first place.
+Step one is knowing and understanding why you are creating your campaign in the first place.
 It’s important to think about what your customer wants.
-This step in many cases is a research step that will involve going out and asking relevant questions to the consumers themselves.
+In many cases, this is a research step that will involve going out and asking relevant questions to consumers themselves.